 Q: You said you recorded all your vocals on your phone for this project.
 Walk me through that.

-A: I don't have a proper setup.
+A: I don’t have a proper setup.
 I just make do with what I have.
-Honestly, you don't need a thousand-dollar mixing board or a two-thousand-dollar-an-hour studio to make good music.
+You don’t need a thousand-dollar mixing board or a studio to make good music.
 You just need soul and passion.
-If you love what you're doing, it's going to show.
-If you care about what you're doing and you put the time and effort and your soul into that shit, it's gonna show.
+If you care about what you’re doing and put your soul into that shit, it’s gonna show.

 Q: How much of PIXIE DREAMS did you produce yourself?